pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-md/05-dependencies.md

 ---
-title: Migrate a Drupal 8 Site with Multidev to Drupal (Latest) Using Multidev
+title: Migrate a Drupal 8 Site with Multidev to the Latest Version of Drupal Using Multidev
 subtitle: Ensure Dependencies are Compatible
 description:
 cms: "Drupal"